John Weinzweig

-Weinzweig was born in Toronto.
-He went to Harbord Collegiate Institute, and studied music at the university.
+Born in Toronto, Weinzweig went to Harbord Collegiate Institute, then studied music at the University of Toronto.
 In 1937, he left for the United States to study under Bernard Rogers.
-During the Second World War, he began composing film music, and in 1952 he became a professor at his old university in Toronto.
-In the previous year he had co-founded the Canadian League of Composers, and he was actively involved in several other organisations representing musicians and composers.
+During the Second World War, he began composing film music, and in 1952 he became a professor at the University of Toronto.
+In the previous year he had co-founded the Canadian League of Composers, and he was actively involved in several other organizations representing musicians and composers.

+In 1948 he won a silver medal in the art competitions of the Olympic Games for his "Divertimenti No 1 for Solo Flute and Strings".

 In 1974, he was made an Officer of the Order of Canada.
 In 1988, he was awarded the Order of Ontario.

 In 2004, Weinzweig was the recipient of the inaugural Lifetime Achievement Award at the annual SOCAN Awards in Toronto.

 Early life

 John Jacob Weinzweig was the eldest child of Joseph and Rose (Burstyn) Weinzweig, Polish Jewish immigrants.
 His younger siblings were named Morris and Grace Weinzweig.
 In Russian-occupied Poland, his father was temporarily imprisoned for participating in radical union movements, and the family moved to Canada shortly after.

-His first music lessons were at Workman's Circle Peretz School at the age of 14, where he participated in mandolin classes.
+His first music lessons were at the Workman's Circle Peretz School at age 14, where he participated in mandolin classes.
 He went on to attend Harbord Collegiate Institute, a secondary school where the students consisted primarily of the children of Jewish immigrant families.
 Harbord had one of the only school orchestra programs in Canada at the time, and it was here that he learned to play the tuba and saxophone, and even had the opportunity to conduct.
 His teacher recognized his talent and encouraged his parents to send him to piano lessons.
 He studied under several teachers and in the years following high school, Weinzweig attained a university entrance level in both piano and theory at the Royal Conservatory.
 His brother, Morris, also took up the saxophone and, from a young age, the two brothers earned pocket money by playing at local events such a school dances and political rallies.
 Morris went on to become a leading studio musician on the saxophone.

-He married Helen Tenenbaum on July 12, 1940.
+Weinzweig married Helen Tenenbaum on July 12, 1940.

-Post-secondary education
+Postsecondary education

 The University of Toronto Faculty of Music was founded in 1918, but it was not until the early 1930s that it began to offer classes leading to a degree.
 John Weinzweig was among the first to enroll in the new program and obtained his B.Mus. in 1937.
 During his undergraduate degree, he was continuously producing short works, most of which were romantic and impressionistic.
 After observing Weinzweig's work, composer and school director Howard Hanson encouraged him to pursue Master's studies in composition at the Eastman School of Music (University of Rochester).
 He followed Hanson's advice and acquired his M.Mus. in 1938.
 During his university career, he also developed an interest in conducting, as he found that conducting experience was useful to him as a composer.